 From all the respondents of our study, more than half (69%) are women and 31% are men.
-In general women are involved more often in cultural and heritage activity sectors, as our research shows.
+In general women are more often involved in cultural and heritage activity sectors, as our research shows.

-Regarding the age segment of the respondents, most of respondents are in the segment 30-39 years old (30%) and 27% are in segment 40-49 years old.
-Only 16% of the respondents are in segment 18-29 years old.
+Regarding the age segment of the respondents, most of respondents are in the age segment 30-39 years old (30%) and 27% are in age segment 40-49 years old.
+Only 16% of the respondents are in age segment 18-29 years old.